mareklowy/RunKureRun-unity/readme.md

 >MAYDAY MAYDAY this is planet Earth calling space station KAJUL_17:
 >
->Evil space chickens have attached planet Earth.
+>Evil space chickens have attacked planet Earth.
 They are using advanced egg technology to bombard our home with asteroids from outer space.
 >We are broadcasting this message in hope that it will reach your station.
 You two are our greatest men, and our only hope.
 >Go, find the evil chicken nest, and negotiate peace with their king rooster.
 >Your journey will be gravely dangerous so we wish you all the luck.